Loud Noises During Pregnancy – Do They Hurt the Unborn Baby?

 When Do Babies Start Hearing in the Womb?

 Somewhere around your fifth month of pregnancy or around 18 weeks of pregnancy, your baby’s inner ear also known as cochlea will be fully formed, which will be the basis of your baby’s hearing mechanism (1).
 This means that your little munchkin will be capable of hearing what you may be hearing, though not on the same level.
 You may even notice that any kind of loud noise may trigger a reaction from your baby and you may find your baby move with a startle or you may feel a jumpy thud in your belly.

 Are Unborn Babies Protected Against Loud Sounds?

 Your baby’s ears are well protected by your stomach muscles, the placenta, and the amniotic fluid.
 Therefore, the sounds that your baby hears may be all muffled and softer.
-However, every pregnancy and baby is different, and it is not known what kind of intensity of noise may be fatal for your baby’s ears.
-Thus, it is better to be careful and cautious when it comes to loud noises.
-Also, loud noises may not be good for the expecting mom because it may cause the production of stress hormones.
+However, every pregnancy and baby is different, and it is not known what kind of intensity of noise may be fatal for your baby’s ears (2).
+Thus, it is better to be careful and cautious when it comes to loud noises while pregnant.
+Also, loud noises in pregnancy may not be good for the expecting mom because it may cause the production of stress hormones.
 The stress hormones may raise the mother’s heart rate which is again not good for the baby.

 What Kind of Sounds Are Dangerous for Pregnant Women?

 Constant exposure to loud noises for longer durations may result in hearing loss in the growing foetus.
-Therefore, in order to protect your unborn baby, you must stay away from the following kinds of noises, which may be dangerous for a pregnant woman:
+Therefore, in order to protect your unborn baby, you must stay away from the following kinds of noises, which may be dangerous for a pregnant woman (3):